2021–22 NFL playoffs: AFC Championship: Cincinnati Bengals 27, Kansas City Chiefs 24 (OT)

 The Chiefs won the coin toss, taking the first possession of overtime.
-On 2nd and 10, Kansas City barely avoided disaster when Mahomes threw a pass right into the arms of Apple, who dropped the ball instead of hauling in a potential interception.
+On 2nd-and-10, Kansas City barely avoided disaster when Mahomes threw a pass right into the arms of Apple, who dropped the ball instead of hauling in a potential interception.
 But on the next play, Mahomes heaved a long pass to Tyreek Hill, where the ball was deflected by Jessie Bates and intercepted by Vonn Bell, who returned it 5 yards to the Cincinnati 45-yard line.
 Cincinnati started off their drive with a 9-yard completion from Burrow to Higgins.
-Following two Mixon runs for 6 yards, Higgins made a crucial 8-yard catch on 2nd and 8 from the Chiefs 40.
+Following two Mixon runs for 6 yards, Higgins made a crucial 8-yard catch on 2nd-and-8 from the Chiefs 40.
 Two more runs by Mixon gained 20 yards and then Burrow downed the ball on the Chiefs 13-yard line.
 On the next play, McPherson kicked a 31-yard field goal to win the game and send the Bengals to the Super Bowl.
 This was the third consecutive week McPherson was a perfect 4-for-4 on field goal attempts.

 Burrow completed 23 out of 38 passes for 250 yards, 2 touchdowns, and an interception, while also rushing five times for 25 yards.
 Higgins was his top target with six receptions for 103 yards.
 Mixon rushed for 88 yards and caught 3 passes for 27.
 Hubbard had 8 tackles (4 solo), 2 sacks, and a forced fumble.
 Mahomes combined for 275 yards, 3 passing touchdowns, and two interceptions, his first two picks in Conference Championship games in his career, while also rushing for 19 yards.
 Kelce caught 10 passes for 95 yards and a score.
 The loss prevented the Chiefs from reaching the Super Bowl and the victory enabled the Bengals to reach the big game for the first time since Super Bowl XXIII.
+Furthermore, it would be Tyreek Hill's last game as a Chief before being traded to Miami.

 This game was played in the wake of the death of Howard Hesseman, an actor known for portraying Dr. Johnny Fever on WKRP in Cincinnati.
 Many fans attributed the Bengals win to Howard’s passing.